Newfoundland marten (Photo by Helen Jones)

 What does it look like?

-The Newfoundland marten has a slender body, short limbs and a long bushy tail.
+The American marten has a slender body, short limbs and a long bushy tail.
 Its dark brown fur is contrasted by a distinctive orange patch on its throat.
 Swift but small, these skilled hunters weigh about a kilogram and measure around 50-60 centimetres in length.

 What does it eat?